top of page

 Cost Influencing Factors:

-• Number and size of veins treated
+• Number and size of veins treated: More extensive venous disease may require treating multiple veins.

 Insurance Coverage: